aramder/aramder.github.io/projects/_posts/2018-3-23-Volvo-CANtrol.md

 ![The whelen unit under the driver's seat with a handheld microphone on the side of the footwell](/images/Volvo CANtrol/under seat 1.jpg)

-The installed Whelen and CANtrol (this is what Whelen calls their CAN interfacing stuff) units with the PA (Public Address) hand mic hanging from a holder in the driver's footwell.
+The installed Whelen and homemade CANtrol (this is what Whelen calls their CAN bus interfacing equipment) units with the PA (Public Address) hand mic hanging from a holder in the driver's footwell.
 When the seat's in the position I drive in, the mic sits approximately under my knee where it doesn't bother me at all.